Asian markets higher ahead of Fed rates decision - Local News 8

 Also Friday, government data showed wage increases for American workers were in line with expectations.
 Powell has cited wages as one measure the Fed is watching as it decides whether to raise rates.

-In energy markets, benchmark U.S. crude lost 33 cents to $87.57 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 86cents to $87.04 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell $1.18 to $87.90 on Friday.
-Brent crude, used to price international oils, retreated 52 cents to $93.25 per barrel in London.
+Brent crude, used to price international oils, retreated 97 cents to $92.80 per barrel in London.
 It declined $1.19 on Friday to $95.77.